-The purpose of this scholarship is to provide financial assistance for worthy GLCC students.
-The scholarship was established in memory of Daniel Kuest, daughter of Dr. and Mrs. Alvin Kuest.
+The purpose of this scholarship is to provide financial assistance for worthy GLCC students with preference given those of Native American Indian origin and with expectations of serving in Christian education, youth ministries or music.
+The scholarship was established in memory of Danielle Kuest, daughter of Dr. and Mrs. Alvin Kuest.